 The notes are a new issue of securities with no established trading market.
-We have been advised by the underwriters that they presently intend to make a market in the notes but they are not obligated to do so and may discontinue market making at any time without notice.
-No assurance can be given as to the liquidity of the trading market for the notes.
+We do not intend to apply for listing of the notes on a national securities exchange.
+We have been advised by the underwriters that the underwriters intend to make a market in the notes but are not obligated to do so and may discontinue market making at any time without notice.
+No assurance can be given as to whether or not a trading market for the notes will develop or as to the liquidity of any trading market for the notes which may develop.